- Lyme Disease

 But what does all that add up to?
 What real life, day to day results does it yield?
 First of all, it usually takes 40-80 treatments to get full results, so results are more or less a spectrum as treatment progresses, and depend of course on how severe the condition is.
 The early treatments yield improvement to spasticity — that is, the unusual “tightness” due to Cerebral Palsy — while in the long run HBOT can provide increased awareness, better neck tone, and significant improvements in functionality such as motor skills, language, and ability to think and process information, emotions, et cetera.

-Hyperbaric Oxygen Therapy, when used along with other successful naturopathic and standard treatments at the Nardella clinic in Calgary, can have a significant positive impact on the lives of people with Cerebral Palsy and their loved ones.
+Hyperbaric Oxygen Therapy, when used along with other naturopathic and conventional treatments can have a positive impact on the lives of people with Cerebral Palsy and their loved ones.

 Researchers published a study in the April, 2014 issue of Undersea and Hyperbaric Medicine Journal demonstrating the effectiveness of HBOT for improving the motor skills of children with Cerebral Palsy.
 They divided 150 children with Cerebral Palsy into four groups.
 One group received standard intensive physiotherapy.
 The others received intensive physiotherapy and Hyperbaric Oxygen Therapy in several different gas mixtures and pressures.
 They received 40, one-hour treatments spanning seven weeks.